Updated on April 23rd, 2024 by Bob Ciura

 PPG Industries has many of the characteristics of a very high-quality business.
 It has a proven business model and has generated strong growth over the past several years.

 PPG’s dividend outlook is exemplary and we see many more years of dividend increases on the horizon.
-That said, we suggest waiting for a pullback before buying.
+With expected annual returns above 14%, we rate PPG stock a buy.

 If you are interested in finding high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: